. .

 Program | Registration

 This virtual meeting will provide an overview of the functionality provided with OFIQ and will give users an opportunity to raise questions and provide feedback.
+The dial-in information will be provided the evening before the event.

 German TeleTrusT Biometrics Working Group

-Date: 2025-09-19 (10:00-17:00 CEST) Location: Fraunhofer IGD, Fraunhoferstraße 5, 64283 Darmstadt, Germany
+Date: 2026-09-14 Location: Fraunhofer IGD, Fraunhoferstraße 5, 64283 Darmstadt, Germany

 Organizer: German TeleTrusT Biometrics Working Group in cooperation with the European Association of Biometrics